 If you choose to have set mealtimes for your cat feeding schedule, your adult cat should have two cat food meals per day, morning and evening.

 Canned cat food seems to be more practical for "mealtime cats" than for grazers.
-You can also leave out some dry cat food for your cat to snack on during the day, but be careful if your cat tends to overeat.
+You can also leave out some dry cat food for your cat to snack on during the day, but be careful if he or she tends to overeat.

 Dry cat food seems to work best for grazers (i.e., cats who like to eat throughout the day).
-This is obviously a more flexible cat feeding schedule for you and your cat.
+This is obviously a more flexible cat feeding schedule for you and your cat and if it works for your cat, it can work better for folks who are gone most of the day.

 Be sure to give your cat fresh dry food every day.
-Don't just add more food to the food that's left over from the day before.
+Don't just add more food to what's left over from the day before.

 It's also tempting to clean the food bowl a bit less often when you use dry food (or is that only me?), but do your cat a favor and wash her food bowl frequently with hot water and soap.
 This will help keep your cat's food fresh and avoid ants or other pests.